wp-plugins/drafts-scheduler/readme.txt

 Sequentially or randomly schedule ALL draft posts for posting.

 == Description ==
-Last updated Oct 8, 2011.
+Last updated to 1.7 on Jan 2, 2012.
 Ignore the date on the right.

 Ever imported or written a whole bunch of posts in draft status, then realized you needed to post them all over time?